Atlanta pain specialists know there are a number of causes and various types of the condition, some of which may include the following:

 A condition due to a bone irregularity at birth.

 The most common kind is the idiopathic type, which has no real identifiable cause in general.
-Although there are a number of theories, none have ever been found to be 100 percent conclusive.
+Although there are a number of theories that have been posed by Atlanta pain specialists and other medical professionals, none have ever been found to be 100 percent conclusive.
 However, there is strong evidence that it’s probably inherited.

 This is the result of irregular nerves or muscles.
 The neuromuscular type is often seen in individuals with cerebral palsy or spina bifida or in those people with different disorders that come with, or sometimes result in, subsequent paralysis.